-Venerable Edinburgh institution which has fed fans of simple Indian food for generations.
+Venerable Edinburgh institution which has fed loyal fans simple Indian food since 1979.

 Unfairly overshadowed by the cheaper, more student-friendly Mosque establishments across the square, Kebab Mahal has long been an excellent location for budget curry in a hurry.
 You can also takeaway (there's no delivery service), though off site their side dishes seem a little lacking in flavour, with undercooked aloo ghobi, bland naan and cheap-tasting veg.
 Curries such as lamb biryani and a suitably coconutty korma are better executed, with a good, creamy texture to the korma and tender chunks of meat in both.
 Those with delicate palates beware, though, as each dish packs a surprising level of heat, especially those traditionally considered mild.

 This review is taken from the current (2016) edition.